 I love using baskets to corral pretty and useful items especially if I’m limited on space.

 If you have a really cute laundry basket you can keep it out on display in the laundry room.
-I love this one with wheels.
+I love this one with it’s chippy paint and wheels.

 I fortunately have large cabinets in the laundry room that offer plenty of storage.
 I added totes to organize and contain the separate items.